Arikedb/arikedb-doc/configuration/authentication.md

 ### Auth Enabled
 For Docker deployments it can also be set using the env variable `ARIKEDB_AUTH_ENABLED`

 If authentication is enabled, then all clients connected to the server must be authenticated before making any request.
-Authentication is performed using a username/password credentials. (see [Arikedb Tools Tutorial](/tutorials/arikedb_tool_tutorial.md) to know how to manage users in the server).
+Authentication is performed using a username/password credentials.

 ### Session Expiration Time
 For Docker deployments it can also be set using the env variable `ARIKEDB_SESSION_EXPIRATION_TIME`